jamespjh/example_october_14/index.md

 Some notes about mountains
 ==========================

-* Cumbria has some mountains
+Cumbria has some mountains
+* Scafell Pike